 - Just gently fold to combine, then using a spoon or cookie scoop and a scale, measure out 24 cookies that weigh roughly between 40-50 grams each.
 Add them to a parchment lined baking sheet, leaving enough room in between so they can spread.
 Bake for 12-15 minutes, watching them carefully so they don’t burn!

 - Nutrition facts include the chocolate drizzle and sugar free peanut butter cups.
+Feel free to leave them out if you prefer, but be sure to calculate your own nutrition facts.

 These nutrition facts are provided as a courtesy and are only estimates.
 We cannot guarantee the accuracy.